Nasser-Mohammed/NeuralODE-Instability/README.md

-# On the Unlearnability of Saddle-Node Ghosts: Structural Instability in Neural ODEs
+# Structural Instability of Neural ODEs Near Bifurcations and Invariant Boundaries

 **Status:** Manuscript in Preparation (Dec 2025)
 **Author:** Nasser Mohammed
 **Topic:** Scientific Machine Learning (SciML), Dynamical Systems, Bifurcation Theory

 ## Abstract
-Neural Ordinary Differential Equations (Neural ODEs) have emerged as a powerful tool for system identification, but their topological fidelity near critical transitions remains unproven.
+Neural Ordinary Differential Equations (Neural ODEs) have emerged as a powerful tool for system identification, but their topological fidelity near critical transitions remains unclear.
 In this study, we investigate the learnability of **Saddle-Node Bifurcations** (specifically the "ghost" region) in a reaction-diffusion system.

 We demonstrate that standard neural architectures suffer from **"Artificial Hyperbolization,"** consistently regularizing degenerate non-hyperbolic equilibria ($\lambda=0$) into stiff hyperbolic sinks ($\lambda \ll 0$).
 Through a comprehensive ablation study involving Inverse-Velocity Weighting, Sobolev (Vector Field) Training, and L-BFGS optimization, we show that this failure is robust to training strategy.
 We conclude that the inductive bias of piecewise-linear networks creates a representational barrier, preventing the capture of quadratic tangencies ($f(x) \sim x^2$) without destroying global limit cycles.

 ---

 ## 1. The Problem: Spectral Bias vs. Critical Slowing Down
-Biological systems often operate near tipping points characterized by **Saddle-Node on Invariant Circle (SNIC)** bifurcations.
+Biological systems often operate near tipping points characterized by **Saddle-Node** bifurcations.
 These regions exhibit "ghost" dynamics where the trajectory slows down algebraically ($O(t^{-1})$).
+Furthermore, many of these systems are only biologically relevent for certain invariant regions.
+A common example is when the differential equations model concentrations of a species, which is naturally bounded in $[0,1]^n$.

-We hypothesize that standard Neural ODEs, driven by **Spectral Bias** and **Lipschitz constraints**, cannot represent the "flat" cubic contact of a ghost point, effectively smoothing out the bottleneck.
+We hypothesize that standard Neural ODEs struggle with simultaneously capturing the local dynamics of fixed points near bifurcations and the invariant region boundaries.

 ### The System
-We analyze a custom Predator-Prey model derived to exhibit a local saddle-node ghost at $z^* = (0, 0.2)$.
+We analyze a custom Predator-Prey model derived to exhibit a local saddle-node ghost near $z^* = (0, 0.2)$.
 - **Ground Truth Eigenvalues:** $\lambda_1 = 0.00$ (Center), $\lambda_2 = -3.11$ (Stable).
 - **Topology:** Non-Hyperbolic.